Where the Legend Began?

 This is not to diminish the significance of El Paso in Border Patrol history.
 It is believed that Frank Berkshire drafted his proposals for the formation of the Border Patrol while working in his El Paso office.
 Evidence suggests that the building housing his office, the Mills Building, still stands today.
 The letterhead in this document provides further details.

 It is worth noting that David Ham has since retired and now serves as the President of the Board of Governors for the Border Patrol Museum, a non-profit organization (CFC #16083).
-We encourage you to visit the Border Patrol Museum's Gift Shop, as the museum relies solely on donations and gift sales to remain operational, receiving no federal funding.

 However, historical records indicate that El Paso was neither the site of the inaugural "sector" nor the first station.
 In 1924, when funding was secured (pg.
 240), the initial U.S. Border Patrol "sectors" and stations were established simultaneously across the nation.